Chapter 1. Introduction

 Before continuing, we have one more piece to add to each VM - a serial console.
 We will need a serial console to examine the state of each VM independent of the main console.

-To add a serial console to each QEMU VM, start up the VM and edit the file /boot/loader.conf to add console=“comconsole” to allow use of the serial console.
-QEMU redirects the serial port I/O to a TCP port on the host system at VM startup, and the QEMU monitor waits to activate the guest VM until a telnet(1) connection occurs on that port on the host.
-Once the FreeBSD system starts booting and recognizes the console directive in /boot/loader.conf it starts up a serial console.
-The QEMU monitor detects this and directs the necessary character I/O on that serial port to the TCP port on the host.
+QEMU redirects the serial port I/O to a TCP port on the host system at VM startup, and the QEMU monitor allows a telnet(1) connection on the configured port on the host.
+Once the FreeBSD system starts booting and recognizes the console directive in /boot/loader.conf it redirects I/O to the serial console.
+The QEMU monitor detects this and manages the necessary character I/O on that serial port to the TCP port on the host.

 It is important to note that the this serial redirect over TCP takes place outside the virtual machine.
 There is no interaction with any network on the virtual machine and thus it is not subject to any firewall rules.
 Think of it just like a "dumb terminal" sitting on an RS-232 serial port on a real machine.